-#41 Team Seattle finishes 4th at Memorial Day Classic in Lime Rock
+Global’s #41 Team Seattle Car finishes 4th at Memorial Day Classic in Lime Rock

 Dempsey was making his first career race start of any kind at Lime Rock while Gué and Cameron were hoping to match or improve on last year’s then team-best second-place finish in the No. 41.
-At times in the time 2-3/4-hour sprint race on the tight 1.50-mile road course, it looked like Gué and Cameron just might pull it off.
+At times in the timed 2 3/4-hour sprint race on the tight 1.5 mile road course, it looked like Gué and Cameron just might pull off a win.

 Foster took over from Dempsey and ran competitive laps before slowing with mechanical problems in the race’s final 30 minutes.

 “This is the first time Patrick ever raced at Lime Rock Park,” Foster said.
 “He showed up in the rain this morning, did a fantastic job, qualified well, started well, passed cars and really did a great job.
-Our overall objective, honestly, was to have a car we could take to Watkins Glen,based on what happened to us last year in this race, where we had a pile of parts,so we are pretty darn happy.”
+Our overall objective, honestly, was to have a car we could take to Watkins Glen.
+Based on what happened to us last year in this race, where we had a pile of parts, we are pretty darn happy.”

-Lime Rock kicked off a tough, back-to-back stretch if races that has the GRAND-AM Rolex Sports Car Series schedule back on track again on Friday for the opening day of Saturday’s Sahlen’s Six Hours of The Glen.
+Lime Rock kicked off a tough, back-to-back stretch of races that has the GRAND-AM Rolex Sports Car Series schedule back on track again on Friday for the opening day of Saturday’s Sahlen’s Six Hours of The Glen.
 Dempsey and Foster will be joined by Charles Espenlaub to reunite three of the four drivers who finished a career-best third in the No. 40 in the season-opening Rolex 24 At Daytona.
 Tom Long was also part of that Rolex 24 podium effort.

 The No. 41 Team Seattle/Global Diving & Salvage Mazda RX-8 GT team has jumped to third in the GRAND-AM Rolex Sports Car Series GT Team Championship standings with 128 points.
 They trail the second-place team by just five points and are only 13 markers out of first.
 The No. 40 Mazda RX-8 GT team is 11th in the championship race with 104 points.